proximious/MATLAB_Experiments/README.md

 *stent_development.m*

 I wanted to see an example of a surf map, so I found an online example using probability of successful stent treatment.

+*total_fun.m*

+Used a model to find an optimal crowd density.